Skip to main content

 Note

 zCLI is the Zerops command-line tool.
-To create a new Shared storage service via the command-line, follow these steps:
+To create a new Shared Storage service via the command-line, follow these steps:

 1. Install & setup zCLI